John 19:28-37 - The Death of Jesus on the Cross

-Earlier in this Gospel Jesus used Scripture as one of His witnesses to prove that He was the Messiah.
-By His saying, "I thirst" fulfills still another Prophecy, offering even more proof that He was indeed the Messiah'
+Earlier in this study, Scripture was presented as one of His witnesses to prove that He was the Messiah.
+His saying, "I thirst," fulfills still another Prophecy, offering even more proof that He was indeed the Messiah.

 Verse 29: "A jar full of sour wine stood there, so they put a sponge full of the sour wine on a hyssop branch and held it to his mouth."
 (HIH-suhp)or (HiH-soph)

-The sour wine, was very likely the tart wine of the Roman Soldiers, that was also given to the person being crucified, and suffering a slow tormented death.
+The sour wine was very likely the tart wine of the Roman Soldiers.
+It was also given to the person being crucified, and suffering a slow tormented death.

-The sour wine should not be confused with the drink mentioned in (Mat 27:34 and Mark 15:23), as vinegar and gall,' which has been identified as the "stupefying potion," that Jesus refused.
+The sour wine offered to Jesus should not be confused with the stupefying potion of vinegar and gall in (Mat 27:34 and Mark 15:23).

 Although of little importance, there has been a variety of

-conjectures concerning exactly what type of reed, stick or stalk, was used to lift the sponge to
+conjectures concerning exactly what type of reed, stick or stalk, was used to lift the sponge with sour wine to

 Jesus.
-John's Gospel say's, the sponge was lifted on the stalk of the hyssop.
+According to John's Gospel, the sponge was lifted on the stalk of the hyssop.

-The hyssop is thought to have been used only to bind the sponge to the stalk; but, as a matter of interest, the hyssop was frequently used in the Old Testament, during rites of purification.
+The hyssop is thought to have been used only to bind the sponge to the stalk.
+As a matter of interest, the hyssop was frequently used in the Old Testament in rites of purification.